twak/fast_crop/README.md

 If the window is too big you can edit a line (above 286) `self.screen = pygame.display.set_mode((1600, 1600))` to change the resolution of the window to however big you want.

 keys:
-* left (or space), right - advance through the images in the folder
+* left (or space), right - advance through the images in the folder. if you do not draw a rectangle, it will mark the whole photo as a window.
-* mouse - draw rectangle
+* mouse - draw rectangle. all new rectangles are currently given the `window` tag.
 * pink letters at top left: add/remove tags to the current rectangle or entire image
 * up, down - change the current rectangle
 * delete - remove current rectangle